MrBreadWater/project-kronos-data-collector/README.md

 A simple Octoprint Plugin to help collect a Neural Network dataset of 3D Printing timelapses for Project Kronos.
 Project Kronos is an effort to create a webcam-based Neural Network to classify snapshots from a 3D Printer as "Failed" or "Successful".
 This will be implemented in real-time as an Octoprint plugin to automatically pause the printer and alert the user of the potential error, leading to far less wasted filament and a lower chance of printer damage.

 # Install
-Project Kronos Data Collector is pending acceptance into the official Octoprint Plugin Repository.
-Until then, install like so:
+Project Kronos Data Collector is in the Official Octoprint Plugin Repository, and can be installed automatically through the Plugin Manager by searching for the plugin.
+Alternatively, install like so:

 Go to Octoprint's plugin manager, click the "Get More" button at the bottom of the screen, and paste the following URL into it: https://github.com/MrBreadWater/project-kronos-data-collector/archive/master.zip